XVARY Composite Score

 -

-flutter entertainment's recent acquisitions have yet to lift earnings.
+Flutter entertainment's recent acquisitions have yet to lift earnings.

 -

-april's purchase of snaitech for $2.6 billion and may's $350-million deal for a 56% stake in nsx group have been boosting the top line, but not yet by as much as the associated expenses.
+April's purchase of snaitech for $2.6 billion and may's $350-million deal for a 56% stake in nsx group have been boosting the top line, but not yet by as much as the associated expenses.

 -

-in the third quarter, interest expenses jumped due to the near doubling of debt, amortization costs rose 84%, and share-based compensation climbed 33%.our earnings follow most of management's adjustments to the $3.91-a-share gaap loss for the quarter, but leave in the $1.74 a share costs for amortization and share-based compensation, which management excludes.
+our earnings follow most of management's adjustments to the $3.91-a-share gaap loss for the quarter, but leave in the $1.74 a share costs for amortization and share-based compensation, which management excludes.

 -

-the disappointing results, and management's lowered guidance, were the primary factors behind the shares' 40% 3-month slide from their all-time high in late august to a one-year low.
+The disappointing results, and management's lowered guidance, were the primary factors behind the shares' 40% 3-month slide from their all-time high in late august to a one-year low.

 -

-the pace of organic revenue growth is a major concern.
+The pace of organic revenue growth is a major concern.

 source: company earnings report, 2026